 The Smoking Jacket Magazine is a grassroots, fully independent blog that launched on May 12, 2014 and was the result of an aspiration to bring tobacco education to both novices and aficionados alike.
 The magazine has contributors from all over Canada and the United States, and offers reviews and opinions on the art and hobby of smoking.
 We pride ourselves on our personal, unbiased reviews of quality tobacco products.
 Smoking Jacket Magazine seeks to stretch new bounds by producing both written and video content to appeal to a wide variety of demographics.
 We are working toward daily content, and producing a PDF of the magazine quarterly.
-We have snowballed within an extremely short period of time and we’re delighted by all of your support!

 We’ll also be seeking endorsements and advertisers so that we can continue to bring you a quality product on a monthly basis.